Vaccines can help prevent several diseases, some quite serious. Your doctor can help you figure out if you're up-to-date on your vaccinations.

 While the prevention of childhood infections is what most people think about when immunizations are discussed, adults should receive certain vaccines too.

 Common adult immunizations include the influenza (flu) vaccine, pneumococcal vaccine, pertussis vaccine, shingles vaccine and human papillomavirus (HPV) vaccine.
 Other vaccines may also be recommended.
 The best way to know if you have received the vaccines you need is to ask your doctor.

-According to the American Academy of Pediatrics (AAP), you may need to avoid a vaccine if you've had side effects from a vaccine in the past or if you have health problems such as certain cancers or immune system disorders.
+According to the American Academy of Pediatrics (AAP) and CDC, you may need to avoid a vaccine if you've had side effects from a vaccine in the past or if you have health problems such as certain cancers or immune system disorders.